-- Clear ground fuel (leaves, pine needles, plant litter) from underneath plants.
+- Clear ground fuel (leaves and plant litter) from underneath plants.

 - Remove any dead or diseased branches and/or plants and remove all weeds.

-- Remove tree branches overhanging your roof and keep them at least 10 feet away from your chimney.
+- Keep tree branches at least 10 feet away from your chimney or stove pipe.

-- Remove vines from trees, shrubs, and fences.
-Clean all dead leaves and needles from your roof
+- Remove vines from trees and shrubs.
+Clean all debris from your roof and gutters.

 Annually, before fire season:

-- Mow grasses and weeds early in the season to about 3” high, 30 feet away from your house.
+- Mow grasses and weeds early in the season to about 4” high.

 - Use equipment properly to keep from sparking a wildfire.